Contents

 This is the key question with AI auto-trading: it's a patch for retail traders with poor discipline, and a straitjacket for experienced traders with good discipline.

-6. The Hybrid Workflow We Run Now #
+6. A Hybrid Workflow Worth Borrowing #

 1. Signal generation: AI-assisted (4 LLMs + on-chain data + editorial meeting), human makes the final call.